andy-dextrous/elvora/planning/smart-content-engine.md

   }
 }

-// Helper function to check if collection has URI support export function hasURISupport(collection: string): boolean {
+// Helper function to check if collection has URI support (auto-detected) export function hasURISupport(collection: string): boolean {
-  return getCacheConfig(collection).uriEnabled
+  // Auto-detect from collection config - does it have a slug field? const collectionConfig = getPayloadCollectionConfig(collection) return collectionConfig.fields.some(field => field.name === "slug")
 }

-// Helper function to get sitemap for collection export function getSitemapForCollection(collection: string): string | null {
+// Helper function to get sitemap for collection (derived from sitemap config) export function getSitemapForCollection(collection: string): string | null {
+  // Look through sitemap configs to find which one includes this collection for (const [sitemapName, config] of Object.entries(SITEMAP_CONFIG)) {
+    if (config.collections?.includes(collection)) {
+      return sitemapName
+    }
+  }
-  return getCacheConfig(collection).sitemap
+  return null
 }
 ```